thecodermaniac/image-processing-backend/README.md

 ```

 **Notes:**
-- Multiple image URLs should be separated by semicolons
+- Multiple image URLs should be separated by comma
 - Headers are required
 - All fields are required